AEW Holiday Bash

 AEW Holiday Bash is an annual professional wrestling television special produced by the American promotion All Elite Wrestling (AEW).
-Established in 2020, the event airs in December as AEW's Christmas television special.
-The first event aired as a special episode of the promotion's flagship weekly television program, Dynamite, while the second event was expanded to two nights, the first airing again as a special episode of Dynamite with the second part airing as a special episode of Rampage with future events retaining this two-part format.
+Established in 2020, the event airs in December as one of AEW's Christmas-themed broadcasts.
+The inaugural event aired as a special episode of the promotion's flagship weekly television program, Wednesday Night Dynamite.
+In 2021, the event expanded to two nights, with the second night airing as a special episode of Friday Night Rampage.
+In 2023, the event added a third night, airing as a special episode of Saturday Night Collision.
+In 2024, the event returned to a two-night format on Dynamite and Rampage.

 History

 On December 9, 2020, All Elite Wrestling (AEW) announced that the December 23 episode of their flagship television program, Dynamite, would be a special episode titled Holiday Bash.
 The Christmas television special was taped on December 17 at Daily's Place in Jacksonville, Florida due to the ongoing COVID-19 pandemic.